websight-io/docs/docs/docs/developers/deployment/aws/setup-guide/index.md

 ```
 2. Add `<docker.skip.push>true</docker.skip.push>` property to the main `pom.xml`.

+Alternatively, you can check the above configuration in [WebSight Starter Distribution POM](https://github.com/websight-io/starter/blob/main/distribution/pom.xml) (where Maven profiles are used).

-## Step 3: Deployment
+## Step 3: Build and deployment

 1. [Log in to ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/getting-started-cli.html#cli-authenticate-registry).
 2. In the project root run `mvn clean install -D docker.cms-project.name=<CMS_ECR_IMAGE_URI> -D docker.nginx.name=<NGINX_ECR_IMAGE_URI> -D docker.skip.push=false`.
-3. Switch to ECS context `docker context use ws-ecs`.
+3. Switch Docker context to ECS `docker context use ws-ecs`.
 4. From `environment/remote` run `docker compose --project-name "websight-in-aws" up`.
-It may take a couple of minutes.
+It may take a couple of minutes to finish.
-5. Route your domain to Application Load Balancer by [creating a new Hosted Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-elb-load-balancer.html) that was created during previous step.
+5. Route your domain to Application Load Balancer (that was created by the Docker Compose in the previous step) by [creating a new Hosted Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-elb-load-balancer.html).

 ## Step 4: Verification